giuliacappelli/psychopy_exps/README.md

 # PsychoPy experiments
-Source code for PsychoPy experiments I designed for my PhD thesis about indefinite object drop, to be run on Pavlovia (and possibly distributed via Prolific).
+Source code for PsychoPy Builder experiments I designed for my PhD thesis about indefinite object drop, to be run on Pavlovia (and possibly distributed via Prolific).